CSLT-THU/ICASSP2018-trivial/README.md

 The second one represents person number.
 The third one represents segment number.

+For the machine test, there are about 260000 trials for each event type.

 ### CSLT-DISGUISE-I
 Before the recording, the participants were instructed to try their best to counterfeit their voices when recording the disguise speech.
 During the recording, the application asked the participants to pronounce 6 sentences.
 Each sentence was spoken twice, one time in the normal style and one time with intentional disguise.

 Each wav file's name consists of three numbers parted with "_":
-The first one represents the event type: 21--disguise
+The first one represents the event type: 21--disguise.
+The second one represents person number.
+The third one represents segment number.
+(Deserve to be mentioned, the odd segment number is the sentence in normal style, and the even one is the sentence in disguise.
+Every two continuous odd-even segments have same texts.)

 ## Contact

+Miao Zhang (zhangmiao@cslt.riit.tsinghua.edu.cn)
 Dong Wang (wangdong99@mails.tsinghua.edu.cn)